Image of GILEAD HIV Logo

 Providing Education

-Although HIV is now considered a chronic, manageable disease, there is no cure for HIV.1,3 We are committed to the ongoing pursuit of a cure to help put HIV and its impact in the past.
+Although HIV is now considered a chronic, manageable disease, there is no cure for HIV.2,3 We are committed to driving forward research in pursuit of a cure to help put HIV and its impact in the past.
 Building on our history of curing difficult diseases, we are working to find a cure for HIV in our own labs and with more than 100 research partners.
+We continue to focus on increasing HIV testing and innovating across the HIV care continuum with the hopes that, when coupled with the ongoing efforts to break down barriers to care wherever they are, the age of HIV can one day come to an end.

 Group of people standing outside in a cityGroup of people standing outside in a city